Teen impaled by tractor spear meets firefighters who saved his life

 Sam’s body slammed into the tractor and onto one of the spears.

-“I felt it in the back of my head cause it was touching my skull under the skin.
+“I felt it in the back of my head because it was touching my skull under the skin.
 I knew I was stuck,” he said.
 “It just felt real uncomfortable.
-Kind of like, burning sensation.”
+Kind of like a burning sensation.”

-He doesn’t remember much of what happened because he was in shock.
-The 15-pound spear pierced into his side and came out the back of his head.
+Sam doesn’t remember much of what happened during the crash.
+But the 15-pound spear pierced into his side and came out the back of his head.

 First responders rushed to the field.